 The State completes and submits to US DHHS the TANF Data Report (OMB Control No. 0970-0199) (42 USC 611(a)).
-North Carolina has opted to report on a statistically valid sample of cases rather than the entire caseload.
+North Carolina has opted to report on the entire caseload.

 Compliance Requirement: Quarterly reports must be submitted to the Administration for Children and Families (ACF) by established due dates.